Own-Data-Privateer/hoardy-web/README.md

   - all those web servers learning that you use your browser's tabs as a "To Read Later" list and you just selected that old tab to start reading.

-  After all, with `Hoardy-Web`, re-loading an old replayed tab won't load anything from the Internet.
+  After all, with `Hoardy-Web`, re-loading a manually or automatically replayed tab won't load anything from the Internet.

-- If you feel like you have too many open tabs, you can simply bookmark and close some of them, re-open them later, and get the exact version of the page you bookmarked.
+- If you feel like you have too many open tabs, you can simply bookmark and close some of them, and then re-open them again later, without loading anything from the Internet.

-  You don't even need to use your browser's own bookmark machinery for this.
-  Put those URLs into your [org-mode](https://orgmode.org/) files or some such and return to them later as you please.
+  If you re-navigate a page to its replay and bookmark the resulting URL, you'll even get the exact version of the page when you open that bookmark.

+  If you instead bookmark the original URL and then open that bookmark with `Auto-Replay` mode enabled, you'll see the last archived version by default.

 - You can now quit your browser, crash your OS, let your PC loose power, and then get back all those tabs exactly as you left them off, even if the Internet is currently down.
   Simply restore your last browsing session.

-Alternatively, you can use `Hoardy-Web`'s `Auto-Replay` mode, which replays everything by default instead.
-I.e., you can enable `Auto-Replay` mode globally or in a single tab, open a normal Internet URL or a normal bookmark there, and see a replay of a previous visit to that URL instead of it getting fetched from the Internet.

 **This is simply a superior way to live.**